-The domestic violence field is littered with concepts and terms that center everyone’s attention on the survivor, blaming them for the choices of the perpetrator and the failures of our systems and society to hold perpetrators accountable for their behaviors.
-Some of these concepts are learned helplessness, codependency, Stockholm Syndrome and the one that we have seen used more recently: trauma bonding.
-What do all these concepts have in common?
-Using labels that often have very little relevant science behind them, they cloak victim-blaming in the language of diagnosis and treatment – decontextualized from the abusive behaviors and wider social dynamics, like institutional racism.
-This blog post demonstrates how psychology, both popular and academic, is used not to empower, but to blame, by examining the four ways the concept of “trauma bonding” works against survivors.
+The domestic violence field is littered with concepts and terms that focus on the survivor.
+Some of these concepts and terms include: learned helplessness, codependency, Stolkholm Syndrome, and trauma bonding.
+These terms and concepts blame them for the choices of the perpetrator.
+It also blames them for the failures of our systems and society to hold perpetrators accountable for their behaviors.
+What’s more, labels have very little relevant science behind them.
+They cloak victim-blaming in the language of diagnosis and treatment.
+This leads. to assessments decontextualized from the abusive behaviors and wider social dynamics, like institutional racism.
+Professionals often use psychology, both popular and academic, to blame, rather than empower, survivors.
+This blog will examine the four ways the concept of “trauma bonding” works against survivors.

 So let’s break down the four ways the use of this concept harms survivors.

 Problem #1: It focuses professionals on the survivor, not the perpetrator.
 The definition of the problem determines where we put our attention and what interventions we think we make the situation better.
 Patrick Carnes’ original definition of trauma bonding focused professionals on the abusive person’s behavior.
 However, the common current usage looks at the survivor as the one who has the pathology.

 Even when it’s framed as the result of a “cycle of violence” the discussion isn’t about the person who continues those behaviors, the society that fails to challenge them or the systems that fail to create accountability.
 The conversation still echoes the worn-out arguments that women remain in abusive relationships because of masochism or loving too much.
 One result is the large industry of therapies and interventions that spring up around self-help for survivors.
 Many professionals feel more comfortable putting the behaviors of survivors under a microscope than examining the behaviors of perpetrators.